giubbilo/C_programming_exercises/README.md

 Feel free to use my code.

-(Something is written in italian but it is easy to translate and it could be a good starting point to learn a new language)
+(Something is written in italian but you can easily translate it and start learning a new language)